abdurrafay-2012/Python-To-Do-app/README.md

-# Python-To-Do-app
-A simple and efficient To-Do List application built with Python using JSON for data persistence.
 # Simple Python To-Do List

 This is a beginner-friendly To-Do List application built using Python.
 It helps users manage their daily tasks with a simple command-line interface.